yujiepan-work/optimum-intel/examples/openvino/image-classification/README.md

 -->
 # Image classification

-This folder contains [`run_image_classification.py`](https://github.com/huggingface/optimum/blob/main/examples/openvino/image-classification/run_image_classification.py), a script to fine-tune a 🤗 Transformers model on an image classification dataset while applying quantization aware training (QAT).
+This folder contains [`run_image_classification.py`](https://github.com/huggingface/optimum/blob/main/examples/openvino/image-classification/run_image_classification.py), a script to fine-tune a 🤗 Transformers model on an image classification dataset while applying Quantization-Aware Training (QAT).
 QAT can be easily applied by replacing the Transformers [`Trainer`](https://huggingface.co/docs/transformers/main/en/main_classes/trainer#trainer) with the Optimum [`OVTrainer`].
 Any model from our [hub](https://huggingface.co/models) can be fine-tuned and quantized, as long as the model is supported by the [`AutoModelForImageClassification`](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoModelForImageClassification) API.

 ### Fine-tuning ViT on the beans dataset

-Here we show how to apply quantization aware training (QAT) on a fine-tuned Vision Transformer (ViT) on the beans dataset (to classify the disease type of bean leaves).
+Here we show how to apply Quantization-Aware Training (QAT) on a fine-tuned Vision Transformer (ViT) on the beans dataset (to classify the disease type of bean leaves).

 ```bash
 python run_image_classification.py \